shravan20/ohmytidbits/how-to-use.md

 # How to Use This Wiki

-Welcome to my personal knowledge wiki!
+Welcome to my personal knowledge base!
 This guide will help you navigate and make the most of the content here.

 ## Structure

 This wiki is organized into several main categories:

 ### 📚 Programming

 Technical knowledge including:

 - Language-specific guides and best practices
 - Framework documentation and examples
 - Code snippets and patterns
 - Development tools and configurations

 ### 📝 Learning Notes

 Personal learning materials:

 - Daily learning notes and insights
 - Book summaries and key takeaways
 - Course notes and exercises
 - Research findings and experiments

 ### 🔧 Resources

 Curated collections of:

 - Development tools and utilities
 - Useful links and references
 - Templates and boilerplates